 Product Description

-Oracle Fusion Cloud ERP A comprehensive suite for enterprise resource planning.
+Oracle Fusion ERP Comprehensive cloud-based enterprise resource planning solution.

-Oracle Database A leading database management system for enterprise applications.
+Oracle Database Enterprise database management system for data storage and retrieval.

-Oracle Cloud Infrastructure Cloud services for computing, storage, and networking.
+Oracle Cloud Infrastructure Cloud computing services for computing, storage, and networking.

-NetSuite A cloud-based business management suite for small to medium-sized businesses.
+NetSuite Cloud-based business management suite for small to medium-sized businesses.

 Revenue Evolution